gravitl/netmaker-docs/advanced-client-install.rst

 Modes and System Compatibility
 ==================================

-**Note: If you would like to connect non-Linux/Unix machines to your network such as phones and Windows desktops, please see the documentation on External Clients**
+**Note: If you would like to connect non-Linux/Unix machines to your network such as phones and Windows desktops, please see the documentation on Remote Access Clients(previously External Clients)**

 The netclient can be run in a few "modes".
 System compatibility depends on which modes you intend to use.
 These modes can be mixed and matched across a network, meaning all machines do not have to run with the same "mode."